Willem Gabron: Life

 Willem Gabron was born in Antwerp where he was baptised on op 28 October 1619.
 His family had an artistic pedigree.
 His grandfather Jan Gabron was an art dealer and auctioneer.
 His father, also called Willem, was a frame and panel maker who had registered as a master at the Antwerp Guild of St. Luke in 1610 and was also active as a decorative painter.
 Willem Gabron's mother was Magdalena Cossiers, the sister of the history painter Jan Cossiers.

 It is not clear with whom he studied but it is likely his father was his teacher.
 He was already active from 1634.
 He was first registered in the Antwerp Guild of St. Luke as a 'wijnmeester' (i.e. son of a master of the Guild) in the guild year 1640–41, along with his younger brother Antoon.
 His sister Anna Maria married the Antwerp sculptor Artus Quellinus the Younger.

 Gabron travelled to Rome, at the latest by 1646.
 Here he became a member of the Bentvueghels, an association of mainly Dutch and Flemish artists working in Rome.
 It was customary for the Bentvueghels to adopt an appealing nickname, the so-called 'bent name'.
-Gabron was given the bent name Toetsteen, which means 'touchstone'.
+Gabron was given the bent name Toetssteen, which means 'touchstone'.

 He returned to Antwerp before 1660 where he remained active until his death.
 He never married and he left his estate to his brother Antoon and his sister Anna Maria, who had been widowed by that time.